talaviad/SmartHouseServer/README.md

 # SmartHouseServer

-1. import the attached project to eclipse
+1. unzip the 'SmartHouseServer' file and import the attached project to eclipse
 2. in src\main\java under SmartHouseServer.TPCmain package you can find the TPCmain.java file and run it.

 	OR